Citheronia laocoon: Lifecycle

-Host Plants
+Host plants

 The larvae feed primarily on Prunus (including Prunus laurocerasus) and Ligustrum ovalifolium.
 However, in the wild they can be found on a wide range of other plants, supporting the idea they are highly polyphagous.
-These include members of the Rosaceae family, Ricinus communis, Prunus padus, and even Liquidambar.
+These include members of the family Rosaceae, Ricinus communis, Prunus padus, and even Liquidambar.
 More testing will need to be done within more northern species of trees, such as Quercus and Acer.